spruceid/spruceid.dev/docs/credible/authn.md

    enrolled using the above mechanism can be authenticated by this mechanism.
-3. **Specified VP Request for authentication**: if the relying party retained the wallet-identifier/credential-identifer pair used in an interactive enrolment, they can simply specify the same identifier in a VP request-- only that identifier and a valid VP signature from it will pass.
+3. **Specified VP Request for authentication**: if the relying party retained the wallet-identifier/credential-identifer pair used in an interactive enrollment, they can simply specify the same identifier in a VP request-- only that identifier and a valid VP signature from it will pass.

 It is presently only possible to verify that a verifiable presentation is valid,